-4. Greenway
+4. Setback

-The Area Plan included a greenway of an unspecified width between TOD at the Station and nearby existing homes.
+The Area Plan included a setback between new TOD at the Station and nearby existing homes.
 The greenway was intended to provide a transition to the existing neighboring residential development and to provide space for pedestrian and bicycle connections to the Station.
-Greenways ranging from 25 feet to 100 feet in width have been explored to date.
+Greenways ranging from 25 feet to 200 feet in width have been explored to date.
 The exact width, nature, and design of the greenway has not been confirmed.
 Some members of the public have expressed concerns about the impact of the future development on existing adjacent residential areas, including perceived negative impacts related to noise, privacy, shadow, traffic and views.